tkumar012/tkumar012.github.io/index.md

 My dissertation project seeks to understand the role of property ownership in the political behavior of low-income residents of Mumbai, Maharashtra.
 This project has been generously supported by the [J-PAL Governance Initiative](https://www.povertyactionlab.org/GI), the [Weiss Family Program Fund in Development Economics](https://projects.iq.harvard.edu/wfrde), and the [Institute of International Studies at UC Berkeley](https://iis.berkeley.edu).

-Additionally, I am working on projects involving water intermittency in Mumbai, attitudes towards quotas in Uttar Pradesh, mobilization on the basis of religious identity across India, and the relationship between power and cluster size in cluster-randomized experiments.
+Additionally, I am working on projects involving water intermittency in Bangalore, attitudes towards quotas in Uttar Pradesh, mobilization on the basis of religious identity across India, and the relationship between power and cluster size in cluster-randomized experiments.

 I am also an avid distance runner and endurance eater.